radekkozak/letter/README.md

 ### OPML file structure can be flat or nested

 Sometimes certain services like i.e Feedly, export OPML feeds in a nested manner.
 Letter supports both flat and categorized notations.
 Even in the same file.
-Please see [feeds.opml.example](https://github.com/letter/rss/feeds.xml.example)
+Please see [feeds.opml.example](https://github.com/letter/rss/feeds.xml.example) .
+Don't forget to set `LETTER_FEEDS` to `opml` if you choose this format, so Letter knows what file you want it to pick.

 ### Gmail considerations